se-edu/se-book/common/references.md

   [http://www.extremeprogramming.org/rules/userstories.html]() : This is the main website for eXtreme Programming (XP), an approach to software development currently popular among practitioners.
 User stories are commonly used among XP practitioners to capture requirements.

   </div>

 * [uml-user-guide]

   <span id="uml-user-guide">_**The Unified Modeling Language User Guide**_, 2e, G Booch, J Rumbaugh, and I Jacobson </span>

+* [uml-distilled] <div id="uml-distilled">UML distilled by Martin Fowler </div>

+* [refactoring-catalog]

+	<div id="refactoring-catalog">[http://refactoring.com/catalog/]() - This is a list of common refactorings, maintained by Martin Fowler, a leading authority on refactoring.
+He is also the author of the ‘bestseller’ on refactoring: [Refactoring: Improving the Design of Existing Code](https://martinfowler.com/books/#refactoring)</div>

+* [bach-et-explained]

+  <div id="bach-et-explained">Exploratory testing explained, an online article by [James Bach](http://www.satisfice.com/aboutjames.shtml) (James Bach is an industry thought leader in software testing).
+Softcopy available at http://www.satisfice.com/articles/et-article.pdf</div>

 </div>